 Coaching your clients through crafting their personal legacy is a sacred and honored process.
 In the first three parts of this series I’ve been encouraging you to explore your thinking around when, why and how to bring coaching legacy into your coaching relationships, and into individual coaching sessions.

-I feel I’ve been able to de-bunk the myth that coaching a great legacy has to involve massive endowments to civic organizations, and I know as trained professional that you can make the same case when if the need arises.
+I feel I’ve been able to debunk the myth that coaching a great legacy has to involve massive endowments to civic organizations, and I know as trained professionals that you can make the same case when if the need arises.
 I also feel I’ve highlighted the added focus and fuel it can bring to the client when they face challenging times.
-In part three of this series I shared some of the questions and an imagining process to jump start your conversation.
+In part three of this series, I shared some of the questions and an imagining process to jump-start your conversation.
 All good things, but there is more!

 The idea of adding into the mix coaching their legacy can feel out of place or disjointed.
 If not approached properly, (as a source for them to rely on while evolving through their current situation and onto their goals), it can feel like you’re trying to add something else to their plate.

 One of the game-changing mental shifts I’d encourage you to remember is that how your client shows up in the now, in the middle of their growth, in the middle of resolving their challenges, in the process of their evolution through coaching with you, can be guided and supported by having a legacy vision firmly in place.
 It’s not a separate process, it’s not a separate coaching issue.
 It’s an underlying way of being that shifts things at the source of the client’s being.
 Bringing legacy into your coaching relationships early, and revisiting it frequently, means you’re working on the source of your client’s evolving actions.
 When working on sources, versus chasing symptoms, our coaching can support even the most dramatic growth and change.